What Happens if You Hit a Cyclist With Your Car in Maryland?

 Idaho Stop Accidents

-Cyclists who slow but fail to fully stop at a stop sign or red light can share in the blame for a crash with a motor vehicle.
-This failure to follow the rules of the road is referred to as an Idaho Stop and is illegal in Maryland.
+Cyclists who slow but fail to stop fully at a stop sign or red light can share in the blame for a crash with a motor vehicle.
+This is called an Idaho Stop and is illegal in Maryland.

 Running Stop Signs

-Fault can fall on cyclists if they run a stop sign and a crash occurs with a vehicle that clearly had the right of way.
-As long as no other factors contribute to the bicycle accident, such as the car speeding, the cyclist is more likely to be determined fully at fault for the accident.
+Cyclists could be partially at fault if they run a stop sign and crash with a vehicle that clearly had the right of way.
+As long as no other factors contribute to the bicycle accident, such as the car speeding, the cyclist is more likely to be determined at fault for the accident.

 Cyclist is Riding Against Traffic

-Cyclists all too often ride against traffic, creating a safety hazard for both themselves and any vehicles approaching in the opposite direction.
-Riding against traffic is illegal, thus, in crashes, the cyclist will share in the liability.
+Cyclists often ride against traffic, creating a safety hazard for both themselves and any vehicles approaching in the opposite direction.
+Riding against traffic is illegal; thus, in crashes, the cyclist will share the liability.

-When an accident is not your fault, proving the other party was negligent in any way can quickly become complicated.
+When an accident is not your fault, proving the other party was negligent can quickly become complicated.
 Avoid admitting any fault at the scene of the car accident and instead discuss the details of the crash with an attorney experienced in personal injury law.

 Common Injuries After a Bike Accident

 Unlike motor vehicles, bicycles provide riders with very little protection should an accident occur, often leading to serious injuries.
-Some of the most common injuries, from minor to severe, that riders can experience in a bike accident include:
+Some of the most common injuries that riders can experience in a bike accident include:

 • Lacerations